-- Federal Pell Grants of up to \$5,815 are available to undergraduate students (for the 2017-2018 award year of July 1, 2017 June 30, 2018).
-The amount awarded to students depends on not only their financial need, but also on their costs to attend school, their status as a full-time or part-time student, and their plans to attend school for a full academic year or less. - Federal Supplemental Educational Opportunity Grants are available on a limited basis to exceptionally needy students. - Illinois State Monetary Awards of up to \$4,720 are state funds awarded to Illinois residents who are enrolled in at least 3 credit hours and have demonstrated financial need.
+- Federal Pell Grants of up to \$6, 095 are available to undergraduate students (for the 2018-2019 award year of July 1, 2018 June 30, 2019).
+The amount awarded to students depends not only on their financial need, but also on their costs to attend school, their status as a full-time or part-time student, and their plans to attend school for a full academic year or less. - Federal Supplemental Educational Opportunity Grants are available on a limited basis to exceptionally needy students. - Illinois State Monetary Award Program (MAP) of up to \$4,869 are state funds awarded to Illinois residents who are enrolled in at least 3 credit hours and have demonstrated financial need.